-In total, the risks to assets and liabilities resulting from climate change can nevertheless be classified as comparatively low.
-Consequently, there are no risks that could jeopardise the continuation of the company as a going concern.
+This does not, however, give rise to any risks that could jeopardise the continuation of the company as a going concern.

 On the contrary, the construction sector, as a result of the construction and technology measures required to adapt to climate change, will make a significant contribution to protecting ourselves against the expected impacts.